s-taylor/mister_turbo_cores/README.md

 Download the latest `PSX2XCPU_YYYYMMDD.rbf` file.

+Credit to Robert Peip

 ### N64

 Available via the [Update All](https://github.com/theypsilon/Update_All_MiSTer) script

 Also can be downloaded from [github](https://github.com/MiSTer-devel/N64_MiSTer/tree/main/releases_turbo)

+Credit to Robert Peip

 ### NeoGeo